-Yes you can snort vyvanse, but it is not safe nor recommended.
+Yes, you can snort Vyvanse, but it is not safe nor recommended.

 Vyvanse is the medication prescribed for treating ADHD (attention-deficit hyperactivity disorder) and BED (binge-eating disorder).
 This drug is a stimulant of the central nervous system, which interacts with numerous neurotransmitters in the brain.

 By taking this medication, a person can experience a boost in attention levels, alertness, and energy levels.
-While it is an effective treatment for people with the aforementioned disorders, this medication has the potential of being abused.
+While it is an effective treatment for people with the aforementioned disorders, this medication has the potential of being abused

-Absuing Vyvanse and The Dangers
+Abusing Vyvanse and The Dangers

 Abusing Vyvanse can have serious and potentially life-threatening consequences.
 The drug is a CNS stimulant that can cause physical and mental health problems, especially when taken in high doses or outside of a prescribed regimen.